MSA-333/Networking-lab-1/README.md

 # Networking-lab-1
+:

-🌐 Cisco Packet Tracer Lab – Dynamic IP Network (Cyber Sentinel Program) This repository contains a networking lab created using Cisco Packet Tracer as part of the Cyber Sentinel online program by Tech Hierarchy.
-The lab focuses on building a simple network with dynamic IP addressing to understand foundational networking concepts.
+🌐 Cisco Packet Tracer Lab – Static IP with Dynamic Routing (Cyber Sentinel Program) This networking lab was created using Cisco Packet Tracer as part of the Cyber Sentinel online program by Tech Hierarchy.
+It demonstrates a basic network setup using static IP addressing and dynamic routing.

 🔧 Network Topology Overview

-🖥 4 PCs (2 per switch)
+🖥 4 PCs (2 connected to each switch)

 🔀 2 Switches

 🌐 1 Router

-🔌 Copper straight-through cables used for all connections
+🔌 Copper straight-through cables for all connections

-🧠 Dynamic IP addressing via DHCP
+🧠 Static IP addresses

+🔄 Dynamic routing configured on the router

 🧠 Key Learning Outcomes

+Assigning static IP addresses to end devices

-Setting up a basic LAN with multiple switches and a router
+Understanding and configuring dynamic routing on a router

-Configuring and understanding DHCP for dynamic IP assignment

-Identifying correct cabling for network devices
+Properly connecting network devices using appropriate cables

-Using Packet Tracer simulation tools to test and verify connectivity
+Verifying device communication using Packet Tracer simulation mode

-Understanding the flow of data across network layers
+Exploring how routers forward data across different networks